Sanika1612/Maersk-Project/README.md

-Here's a basic structure for your README file outlining the tasks and how to run the website:
+# Crafty - Handmade Products
 ---

-# Handmade Crafts Website - CraftGalleria
+## Overview

-This project is a simple website developed for a small business specializing in selling handmade crafts.
-The website showcases their products, provides information about the business, and allows customers to contact them for inquiries.
+Crafty is a simple and visually appealing website designed for a small business specializing in selling handmade crafts.
+This website allows customers to browse through featured products, learn about the business, and contact the business for inquiries.
+The website is fully responsive and includes a product slider for showcasing different items.

-## Tasks
+## Features

-1. **HTML/CSS:**
+1. **Homepage**
-   - Created a homepage with:

      - Header with the business name and navigation menu (Home, Products, Contact)
      - Featured section showcasing products with images and brief descriptions
      - About section introducing the business
      - Contact section with a form for inquiries
      - Footer with social media links (Facebook, Instagram, Twitter)

-2. **JavaScript:**
+2. **Contact Form Validation**
-   - Implemented simple form validation for the contact form:

      - Name field must not be empty
      - Email field must contain a valid email address
      - Message field must not be empty

 3. **Responsiveness:**

    - Ensured that the website layout adjusts appropriately for different screen sizes (desktop, tablet, mobile).

+4. **Product Slider**

+   - A slider in the product section to showcase multiple product cards with designer information.
+   - Navigation buttons for sliding through the products.

 ## How to Run